AsyncDisplayKit/Documentation/docs/_docs/control-node.md

 ### Target-Action Mechanism

-Also similarly to <code>UIControl</code>, <code>ASControlNode</code>'s have a set of events defined which you can react to by assigning a target-action pair.
+Also similarly to `UIControl`, `ASControlNode`'s have a set of events defined which you can react to by assigning a target-action pair.

 The available actions are:
 <div class = "highlight-group">